DannyDainton/newman-reporter-htmlextra/.github/ISSUE_TEMPLATE/issue-report.md

 If applicable, add screenshots to help explain your problem.

 **Collection File**
-If applicable, please provide a same collection.
+If applicable, please provide a sample collection file.
 This will help to reproduce the issue locally and lead to a quicker fix.

 **Version Information:**
  - Newman Version [e.g. 4.2.3]